Skip to main content

 ICEBERGBlack variants40.0 mgMint-focusedLimited at 40 mg

-Beginner warning: If you use any of these without established tolerance, expect nausea within 2–3 minutes.
-These products deliver nicotine equivalent to 10–15 cigarettes in a single pouch.
-They exist for a specific market segment — not for experimentation.
+Beginner warning: If you use any of these without established tolerance, you can feel sick within minutes.
+These products sit in a specialist niche and are not sensible "test drive" pouches.

 Tier 2: Extreme (25–39 mg/pouch) — Heavy Users